-- Optimization concerns the search for the best action or decision from a set of alternatives based on one or several criteria. - Often uses GAs. - Examples of GA used to support agents' optimization decisions vary from seeking a land-use allocation that scores as the best on multiple social and environmental criteria (Manson, 2005); to iterative optimization of household travel schedules (Meister et al., 2005); or to optimize the performance of battle agents (Lim et al., 2005).
+- Optimization concerns the search for the best action or decision from a set of alternatives based on one or several criteria. - Often uses GAs.
+Genetic Algorithm predominantly used - Examples of GA used to support agents' optimization decisions vary from seeking a land-use allocation that scores as the best on multiple social and environmental criteria (Manson, 2005); to iterative optimization of household travel schedules (Meister et al., 2005); or to optimize the performance of battle agents (Lim et al., 2005).